 Within this module, permanent implants (single tooth replacment, treatment with multiple single crowns, bridge supplies, restorative materials) as well as removable implants (rentention elements, intraoral bonding, structure of prosthetic bases) will be critically discussed.
 Immediate restoration on single tooth implants is one of the major topics being covered.
 Further important pillars of the module are complication management and the coordination of therapeutic teams – which is an often underestimated challenge with a great impact on your treatment outcome.
 During this module you will therefore learn how to implement an effective communication/report structure to ensure a secure realization of your treatment plan.

-You must attend a total of 3 implant surgeries performed by highly experienced surgeons.
+You must attend a total of 4 implant surgeries performed by highly experienced surgeons.
 Through work-shadowing, this module provides you with insights into the practical implementation of techniques taught in the MOI program.
-You will be able to attend surgeries performed at the Goethe University Dental Clinic or any other affiliated dental office or clinic worldwide.
+You will be able to attend surgeries performed at any affiliated dental office or clinic worldwide.

 Within this module you will have to perform a total of 3 implant treatments under supervision of an accredited tutor of Goethe University.
 2 out of 3 surgeries can be completed during the Human Cadaver Course in Vienna during your 3rd semester.

-Within this module you have to treat a total of 20 patients in your home country, having your individual tutor on your side who is supporting you every step of the way through our eLearning platform.
+Within this module you have to treat a total of 20 patients in your home country, having your individual tutor by your side to support you every step of the way through our eLearning platform.

-The following indications must be met and documented for at least two patients each:
+The following indications must be met and documented:

 This module has to be completed by the end of your second academic year.